How are you coping at the moment?

 Talking to a counsellor can help you to understand why you feel and act the way you do.
 I can give you a safe space to talk about how you really feel and give you a non-judgemental environment to work through your feelings and how you can make positive changes in your life.

-I’ve been there.
+I've been there.
 Counselling helped me with a number of issues that I thought I could deal with.
 Having the space to talk them through with a therapist enabled me to move forward.
 Find out more about me here.
-I am a qualified counsellor, registered with the BACP.
-I offer sessions online via a secure platform, and face to face counselling sessions in Gidea Park, Romford and in Brentwood, Essex.
+I am a qualified counsellor, registered with the NCS.
+I offer sessions online via a secure platform, and face to face counselling sessions in Gidea Park, Romford .

 I can help if you are struggling with any of the following:

 I have faced a number of challenges in my life.

 For thirty years I have worked in the City of London including senior, demanding roles mainly in the legal and financial sectors.
 I have seen lots of changes and the impact that has both professionally and personally.
 As a working mum I had the challenge of balancing that career with family life.
 I experienced a close family bereavement with a huge impact on me and my children.